List of Intercity-Express lines in Germany: 14

 Since 2007, ICE line 14 has been running additional services between Berlin and Essen.
 The first IC trains from Berlin to Herzogenrath were already operated in 2009 as IC 2222/2223 and extended to Aachen in 2014.
 Individual trains also went to Stralsund (IC1944) or Cologne (IC1945).
 The train pair ICE 1545/1548 was operated with ICE vehicles for the first time in December 2020 and runs daily between Berlin and Aachen.
 Since December 2020, the additional trips to Stralsund and Cologne have been eliminated.
-By 2026, the ICE 14 trains will run from Aachen to Essen with a train section to Hamburg-Altona (ICE 1555/1558) with stops in Recklinghausen, HH-Harburg, Hamburg Hbf and HH-Dammtor.